 Membership costs $11.99 a month, but interested parties can save more by going with their annual membership, which costs $119 per year.
 The website also offers a group membership, which allows members to add 9 other people to their account at no extra fee.
 Not ready to commit?
 Try their 7-day free trial for now.

 HOAmanagement.com allows visitors to view resources and directories across the country, filtered by area.
-This is perfect for HOA board members who are searching for HOA management companies, vendors, or lawyers in a certain locale.
+This is ideal for HOA board members seeking HOA management companies, vendors, or lawyers in a specific area.
 There are also informative articles, free HOA templates, resources for self-managed HOAs, and information on state laws specific to homeowners associations.

 Both homeowners and HOA leaders can also participate in the website’s forum, where everyone can share questions, answers, and ideas.
 Beyond that, visitors can submit questions to an HOA manager through the website’s Ask an Expert section.
 Answers will be sent via email and posted on the website as well.